Q and A with Meteorologist Caitlin Roth from Washington, DC

 2. What is your favourite and least favourite type of weather?

 I am not a fan of high humidity.
-Least favorite weather is temps in the 90s with a dew point over 65.
-A couple days a summer, OK fine, but unfortunately for me we do a whole season of that in DC!!
+My least favorite weather is temps in the 90s with a dew point over 65.
+A couple of days a summer, OK fine, but unfortunately for me, we do a whole season of that in DC!!

 3. If you weren't a meteorologist, what would you most like to be?

 I love to read so I think I’d either have a job in publishing or be a writer myself.
 Working in television, communicating the way I do, it also makes me appreciate how we connect through words.